Announcing a New Version of the Frontity Docs

-Documentation is one of our key priorities here at Frontity and we want it to be the best possible resource for our community.
+Documentation is one of our key priorities here at Frontity and we want it to be the best possible resource for the community.

 Since the formation of the Frontity Developer Relations team almost one year ago, Michael and I (JuanMa) have been analyzing and consulting with the rest of the team and with the community about how the documentation could be improved and made more effective.

-After several months of work, we’re excited to announce that we have revamped our documentation to bring you more helpful resources and improve your experience with Frontity.
+After several months of work, we’re excited to announce that we have revamped the documentation to bring you more helpful resources and improve your experience with Frontity.

-In addition to our recently announced step-by-step tutorial, we’ve published a new API reference site and reorganised our docs across three different sites:
+In addition to the recently announced step-by-step tutorial, we’ve published a new API reference site and reorganised the docs across three different sites:

 Before explaining these changes in detail, let us tell you more about the reasons behind them.
 If you can’t wait to see what’s new, feel free to jump ahead to this section.